bitcoin-s/bitcoin-s/README.md

 ### License

-bitcoin-s is MIT licensed, as found in the [LICENSE](LICENSE) file.
+Bitcoin-s is MIT licensed, as found in the [LICENSE](LICENSE) file.